Kushant-24/Flash_card_project-for-japanese-learning/README.md

 # Flash_card_project-for-japanese-learning
 This program can used to learn japanese

-Checxk out resource in master branch
+Check out resource in master branch